 The Head of Investment reports to the Management Board during the monthly Investment Committee, during the semi-annual Product Oversight Committee and during the monthly extended Management Board meeting (Manager Meeting).
-In addition, he/she submits a verbal report during the bi-monthly key function meeting, which is attended by the Management Board and all heads of department of FWU Life Austria.
+In addition, he/she submits a verbal report during the bi-monthly key function meeting.